Notifications

 Strengthening Alberta’s education system

-Bill 51 would reflect changes in the education landscape and respond to feedback from our education partners and Albertans.
+The Education Amendment Act, 2025, reflected changes in the education landscape and responded to feedback from our partners and Albertans.

 Overview